iTwin/pcf/README.md

 - [ ] update elements in parallel (persist IR model on disk)
 - [ ] add a full suite of command line offerings
 - [ ] add domain schema service and sync them
-- [ ] add support for multiple primary keys in IR Driver
+- [ ] add support for multiple primary keys in IR Model
 - [ ] add wrappers for other programming languages
 - [ ] data lineage, add a wrapper around Element classes that records the transformations, maybe useful for iModel exporter
 - [ ] dynamically infer the relationship between external entities